graphql/graphql-relay-js/README.md

 the type name and ID used to create it.
  - `globalIdField` creates the configuration for an `id` field on a node.
- - `pluralIdentifyingRootField` creates a field that accepts a list of non-ID identifiers (like a username) and maps then to their corresponding objects.
+ - `pluralIdentifyingRootField` creates a field that accepts a list of non-ID identifiers (like a username) and maps them to their corresponding objects.

 An example usage of these methods from the [test schema](src/__tests__/starWarsSchema.js):